-Has your watch caught on water and you don't know what to do?
-Don't worry, Team Charlie Paris will guide you and explain what to do.
-First of alli yourwatch took wateryou would notice this very quickly because mist will appear inside the latter.
-But what actions should be taken to minimize the impact of water inside the case?
-In this article, we will answer them through the following points:
+Water has infiltrated your watch and you don't know what to do?
+Don't worry, Team Charlie Paris will guide you and explain the steps to take.
+First of all, if your watch gets watery you will notice it very quickly because steam will appear inside it.
+But what steps should you take to minimize the impact of water inside the case?
+In this article, we will answer this question through the following points:

 What are the first steps to take if water has infiltrated my watch?

 - If your watch gets water inside, you will notice it very quickly.
 The main advice we can give you is to go quickly to a watchmaker.
 Indeed, the longer the water remains inside the case, the more the dial, the hands or even the movement of your watch will be damaged.
 Under the effect of water or even salt water, the steel elements of your watch will rust internally and thus become very damaged.
 At Charlie Paris, we have a watchmaker who can take care of your men's watch or women's watch that has taken on water.

 - If your watch is left for many days in this humid atmosphere, it is likely to show significant rust marks.
 The watchmaker will not be able to do much more, he will have to replace parts or all the elements of your watch.
 So, as you can see, be careful with your watch!
 Even more so if it is an automatic watch!